Pantry Perfect

 We wanted to put the refrigerator in the new pantry, but this would have required removing one of the windows.
 The owner preferred to keep the existing large windows.
 The husband's instructions were gently but firmly put as something like: "Leave the damn windows alone!"
 So, that was that.

-But, the solution works; did not require major, and expensive, structural surgery; and gives the homeowners enough convenient food storage for several weeks.
+But the solution works; did not require major, and expensive, structural surgery; and gives the homeowners enough convenient food storage for several weeks.

 Not every pantry design solution can be absolutely perfect, but even an imperfect solution can still be made to work well with a little creativity.

 For many homeowners, a walk-in is the dream pantry that calls up visions of canning garden vegetables and making preserves.
-But, it is not as useful as you might think.

-A walk-in is great for storing large quantities of foodstuffs, particularly bulk items, but because it is usually remotely located, a walk-in can be inconvenient to use for the storage of frequently-used items.
+A walk-in is great for storing large quantities of foodstuffs, particularly bulk items, but because it is usually remotely located, a walk-in can be inconvenient to use for the storage of frequently used items.

 Where the main purpose of a walk-in pantry is storage, the primary purpose of a walk-through pantry is to get from one place to another.
-It is first a hallway or passage, and only secondarily a storage place.
+It is first a hallway or passage and only secondarily a storage place.

 In designing a walk-through pantry, its primary purpose of providing a convenient and safe passage cannot be compromised.